munificent/craftinginterpreters/book/resolving-and-binding.md

 }
 ```

-Here, we can figure out that the `a` being printed is the variable declared on
+Here, we know that the `a` being printed is the variable declared on the
-the previous line, and not the one declared globally.
-The dynamic execution of
+previous line, and not the global one.
+The dynamic execution of the program
-the program doesn't affect this.
-In other words, the scope rules are part of the
+doesn't affect this.
+In other words, the scope rules are part of the *static*
-*static* semantics of the language and Lox features **static scope**.
+semantics of the language, which is why it's also called **"static scope"**.

-I've never really spelled out what these static scoping rules are.
-They are
+I've never really spelled out Lox's static scoping rules.
+They are similar to
-similar to languages you are familiar with like C and Java, so I assumed you had
+languages you are familiar with like C and Java, so I assumed you had the right
-the right idea already.
-Now is a good time to be a <span name="precise">little
+idea already.
+Now is a good time to be <span name="precise">more precise</span>:
-more precise</span>.

 <aside name="precise">

-This is still nowhere near as precise as a real language specification should
+This is still nowhere near as precise as a real language specification.
+An
-be.
-I'm aiming for just good enough for you and I to have the same idea in mind.
-A real language spec intends to be so unambiguous that even a Martian our an
+official language spec must be unambiguous such that even a Martian our an
-outright malicious implementer would still be forced to implement the correct
+outright malicious implementer would implement the correct semantics as long as
-semantics as long as they followed the letter of the spec.
+they followed the letter of the spec.

 That level of clarity is important when a language may be implemented by
 multiple competing companies who have an incentive to have their implementations
 be incompatible with each other to lock customers into their own
 implementations.
-For this book, we don't need to worry about that level of
+For this book, we don't need to worry about that kind of ill
-malice.

-**todo: malice synonym.**
+intent.

 </aside>

-**A use of a variable refers to the preceding variable declaration of the same
+**A variable usage refers to the preceding variable declaration with the same
 name in the innermost scope that encloses the expression where the variable is
 used.**

 There's a lot to unpack in that:

-*   I say "use of a variable" instead of "variable expression" to cover both
+*   I say "variable usage" instead of "variable expression" to cover both
     variable expressions and assignments.
 Likewise "expression where the
     variable is used".

-*   "Preceding" means appearing before in the program text.
+*   "Preceding" means appearing before *in the program text*.
 Given:

         :::lox
         var a = "outer";